MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Belgium/belgian-intrastat-reporting.md

 ---
     title: Belgian Intrastat Reporting
     description: Companies in the European Union (EU) are required to report trade with other countries in the EU.
 This reporting process is through Intrastat reporting or VIES (VAT Information Exchange System).
-There are two types of Intrastat declarations:

     documentationcenter: ''
     author: SorenGP